Abhinav-Git19/IntegerCalculator/README.md

 Note that `/` here means integer floor division so `9/2 = 4` and not `4.5`

 # Motivation
 The project is built to reinforce the learnings of backend developement while at the same time leverage the use of React Component based design to make the UI more intuitive.
+Currently work to include React is in progress

 # Prerequiste